Diving Into Org Mode

 Starting out with the fundamentals, here are the parts of the manual (opened

-) that caught my attention:
+with org-info) that caught my attention:

 Intro